unitycontainer/documentation/index.md

 * Performance of v6.0 engine improved dramatically
 * Work on back-porting fixes into [Unity v5.12.x](https://github.com/unitycontainer/unity/tree/release/5.12.0) (LTS) started

 The effort was privately funded and lasted until recently.
 But now the future of [Unity container](https://github.com/unitycontainer) is at stake.
-Venues that paid for the work on the library are no longer available.

 ## [Make Unity sustainable](https://opencollective.com/unity-container)